ScilifelabDataCentre/serve-load-testing/README.md

 ### Prepare for running tests

-Before running the tests, run scripts to pre-create test users "locust_test_user_"*
+Some of the tests require pre-existing test users that are named with the format "locust_test_user_"* Therefore, before running the tests, run the script to create them in the test environment.
+This can be performed using the Django manage module while connected to the Serve studio pod.
+For example to add 10 test users, run:

+    python3 manage.py add_locust_users 10

+When the tests are completed, you can remove the test users by running:

+    python3 manage.py remove_locust_users

 Move into the source directory if not already there:

     cd ./source

 - Copy the template environment file .env.template as .env
-- Edit the values in the .env file
+- Edit the followinf values in the .env file according to your needs.

+    - SERVE_LOCUST_TEST_USER_PASS=(The password of the test locust users)
+    - SERVE_LOCUST_DO_CREATE_OBJECTS=(A boolean indicating whether to create objects in Serve such as projects and apps)

 Set the environment values from the file